cloudmesh-community/book/chapters/rest/rest-ai.md

         -F "file=@model.csv;type=text/csv"
 ```

 Service implementation would look like this.
-File content will be received as a
+The file content is received as a
 [*werkzeug.datastructures.FileStorage*](https://werkzeug.palletsprojects.com/en/0.15.x/datastructures/#werkzeug.datastructures.FileStorage)
-object in *Flask*, which can be used to stream into the filesystem.
-Backend
- keeps two dicts to map Job ID to file and vise-versa (*inputs* and *inputs_r*).
+sobject in *Flask*, which can be used to stream into the filesystem.
+The backend keeps two dicts to map Job ID to file and vise-versa (*inputs* and *inputs_r*).

 ```python
 def upload_file(file=None):